-The IPC knowledge of staff and managers and their ability to apply Public Health Scotland guidance into practice using videos and telephone advice do not appear to be adequate.
-Not all care homes recognise limitations in their knowledge and need for expert advice.
-We have established a service model to respond to the Scottish Government directive on clinical and care assurance which included recruitment of IPC nurses to provide support to care homes in their knowledge and practical application of IPC measures.
+The IPC knowledge of staff and managers and their ability to apply HPS guidance into practice - videos and telephone advice - do not appear to be adequate.
+Not all care homes have the ability to self-recognise limitations in their knowledge and need for expert advice.
+The IPC team provide support to care homes in their knowledge and practical application of IPC measures.

 A short life working group has been set up to work with care home managers in order to better understand their training and educational requirements regarding infection prevention and control.
 This is being supported by the Care Inspectorate and Scottish Care.
-Four modules from the Scottish Infection Prevention and Control Education Pathway (SIPCEP) have been identified as key priorities and three care homes have currently registered and are trialing these.
+Three modules from the Scottish Infection Prevention and Control Education Pathway (SIPCEP) have been identified as key priorities and 3 care homes have currently registered and are trialing these.
 A plan is in place to promote and roll this out further.

-Care environment and equipment education is currently being delivered to care home staff including domestic and maintenance staff.
-To date 20 sessions have been delivered to 13 care homes with plans to deliver this to all homes by June 2021.
+A power point presentation focusing on the care environment and care equipment has been developed for delivery to care home staff and sessions are currently in process.
 The SLWG's next step is to focus on supporting and improving compliance of PPE practice.